Engine Oil Viscosity Modifiers

 For More Info

 Just go to my oils page and look at the 200C viscosities for each oil.
-For example Motul 800 (synthetic + 6% mineral oil) has a 3.1 viscosity and Redline Allsport has a 3.5 viscosity although it is only 1/3 synthetic.
+For example Motul 800 Off Road (synthetic + 6% mineral oil) has a 3.1 viscosity and Redline Allsport has a 3.5 viscosity although it is only 1/3 synthetic.
 It obviously has a lot of viscosity modifier to be able to list a higher viscosity than Motul 800.
 Notice I have a section for oils I won't put into my oil ratio calculator due to their artificially high viscosities which includes Redline Allsport and Two Stroke Racing Oil, Klotz Super TechniPlate and TechniPlate TC-W3, and Interlube Opti-2.

 High Heat